When reworking the solder connections underneath the BGA, its solder needs to be

 heated for reflow, without damaging the PCB itself or the other components on the

 board.
 This involves sending the heat to melt the solder through the BGA.

-However, so the PCB is not thermally shocked, the rework process starts with preheating
+However, so that the PCB is not thermally shocked, the rework process begins with preheating

 the circuit board.
 Once the PCB itself has been preheated, just enough extra heat

 is applied to the BGA to flow the solder underneath it, and then the BGA is removed

 from the PCB.

 If the BGA is to be reused, it has to be re-balled; the old solder is removed, and then new balls or spheres are attached to the BGA.

 The newly re-balled BGA is placed onto the PCB assembly.
 The PCB is preheated again,

 and once the PCB is up to temperature, the BGA is given extra heat; reflowing the